mmagos28/PNI_IDEC/Murthy Lab/Fly Holder Assembly Jig/README.md

 The experimenter can select the orientation that best matches the holder model and assembly workflow being used.

+The foil used with this jig is documented in the [Foil design](../Foil%20design) folder.

 ## Printing Notes

 - The ready-to-print setup files are the `.form` files: